HeshanKarunaratne/aws/README.md

 - DataStore with Amplify is a powerful combination that provides a seamless way to handle data synchronization and offline functionality in your applications
 - When testing locally all the data is saved in Indexed DB

 48 .
-Encrypting Data with AWS KMS
+Encrypting Data with AWS KMS(Key Management Service)
 - Implement encryption for both data-in-transit(SSL) and data-at-rest
 - Steps
     - Client Side Encryption